jundalisay/spblist/content/en/research/ancient/mayan/popol/part-2/chapter-01.md

 They were, then, Xiquiripat and Cuchumaquic lords of these names.
 They were the two who caused the shedding of blood of the men.

 Others were called Ahalpuh and Ahalganá, also lords.

-And their work was to make men swell and make pus gush forth from their legs and stain their faces yellow, what is called Chuganal.
+Their work was to make men swell and make pus gush forth from their legs and stain their faces yellow, what is called Chuganal.
 Such was the work of Ahalpuh and Ahalganá.

 Others were Lord Chamiabac and Lord Chamiaholom, constables of Xibalba, whose staffs were of bone.

 Their work was to make men waste away until they were nothing but skin and bone and they died, and they carried them with their stomach and bones stretched out.
 This was the work of Chamiabac and Chamiaholom, as they were called.

 Others were called Lord Ahalmez and Lord Ahaltocob; their work was to bring disaster on men, as they were going home, or in front of it, and they would be found wounded, stretched out, face up, on the ground, dead.
 This was the work of Ahalmez and Ahaltocob, as they were called.

 Immediately after them were other lords named Xic and Patán whose work it was to cause men to die on the road, which is called sudden death, making blood to rush to their mouths until they died vomiting blood.

 The work of each one of these lords was to seize upon them, squeeze their throats and chests, so that the men died on the road, making the blood rush to their throats when they were walking.
 This was the work of Xic and Patán.

 And having gathered in council, they discussed how to torment and wound Hun-Hunahpú and Vucub-Hunahpú.
 What the Lords of Xibalba coveted were the playing implements of Hun-Hunahpú and Vucub-Hunahpú--their leather pads and rings and gloves and crown and masks which were the playing gear of Hun-Hunahpú and Vucub-Hunahpú.

 Now we shall tell of their journey to Xibalba and how they left behind them the sons of Hun-Hunahpú, Hunbatz, and [Hun] Chouén, whose mother had died.

 Then we shall tell how Hunbatz and Hunchouén were overcome by Hunahpú and Xbalanqué.